-Viair has a couple of automatic portable air compressor models, but what in the heck does this mean?
+Viair has a couple of automatic portable air compressor models.
+But what in the heck does automatic mean?

-It simply means that the compressor pump can turn itself off automatically (without you having to physically turn it off) when you pause filling up a tire.
+It means that the compressor pump can turn itself off automatically (without you having to turn it off) when you pause filling up a tire.

 This is usually done by releasing the trigger of an inflation 'gun'.
 Being able to 'pause' an air compressor serves two purposes:

-1) You can move from one tire to another without having to shut off the compressor.
-Many (including some Viair models reviewed) portable compressors require you to turn them off before you disconnect the air chuck from the tire valve to move it to the the next one.
+- You can move from one tire to another without having to shut off the compressor.
+Many (including some Viair models reviewed) portable compressors require you to turn them off before you disconnect the air chuck from the tire valve to move it to the next one.

-This means to read the pressure, you need to switch off the pump, take the pressure reading, and turn the pump back on if more air is needed.
+To read the pressure, you need to switch off the pump, take the pressure reading, and turn the pump back on if more air is necessary. (eew)

-Viair automatic air compressors let you keep the compressor turned on and still be able to get an accurate reading on the current pressure.
+Viair automatic air compressors let you keep the compressor turned on and still can get an accurate pressure reading.